vrcAlbert/documentation-api/source/php/behaviours/twinnable.rst

 	Required.
 	Column used to store if the item is the main item among twin items.
 Data type must be ``boolean``.

-.. php:attr:: invariant_fields
+.. php:attr:: common_fields

-	Array of fields which are invariant between context twins.
+	Array of fields which are common to all context twins.

 Methods
 *******

-.. php:staticmethod:: hasInvariantFields()
+.. php:staticmethod:: hasCommonFields()

-    :returns: ``True`` if model has invariant fields, medias or WYSIWYGs.
+    :returns: ``True`` if model has common fields, medias or WYSIWYGs.

-.. php:staticmethod:: isInvariantField($name)
+.. php:staticmethod:: isCommonField($name)

     :param string $name: The field name to check.
-    :returns: ``True`` if the field name is a invariant field or, media or WYSIWYG.
+    :returns: ``True`` if the field name is a common field or, media or WYSIWYG.

 .. php:method:: delete_all_context()